JesseMaitland/hey-jobs-python/README.md

 ### Goal

-Create a simple web scraper to scrape job adds from Berlin from the first page of HeyJobs.com and save them to a database.
+Create a simple web scraper to scrape job adds from Berlin from the first page of Hey Jobs and save them to a database.

 Docker containers for postgres and python provided by Hey Jobs.